Higher-order generalizations of stability and arithmetic regularity: Introduction

-The work carried out in the remaining pages further strengthens the connections between \emph{stable group theory} and arithmetic combinatorics.
-Beginning with the Baldwin-Saxl theorem \cite{Baldwin.1976} in the 1980s, stable group theory has been highly influential in the development of modern model theory.
-It has guided several important research programs, for example, the long-running program to classify finite simple groups of finite Morley rank \cite{Cherlin.1979}, ground-breaking work on stability of the free group \cite{Sela.2013}, beautiful results about groups definable in o-minimal expansions of the real field \cite{Peterzil.2007}, and connections to topological dynamics found in NIP groups \cite{Pillay.2013}.
+Beginning with the Baldwin-Saxl theorem \cite{Baldwin.1976} in the 1980s, model theoretic stability has been shown to interact with group structure in deep and meaningful ways.
+The study of such interactions, now known as \emph{stable group theory}, has guided several important research programs, for example the long-running quest to classify finite simple groups of finite Morley rank \cite{Cherlin.1979}, ground-breaking work on stability of the free group \cite{Sela.2013}, beautiful results about groups definable in $o$-minimal expansions of the real field \cite{Peterzil.2007}, and connections to topological dynamics found in NIP groups \cite{Pillay.2013}.